No Such Thing as Free Money

 “Well, granddaughter, I panicked and thought I needed the money.
 When I figured out I didn’t need it or at least not all of it, I went ahead and spent all of the money anyway.
-I guess – I guess I just didn’t think about my loan would one day fall on your shoulders.”
+I guess – I guess I just didn’t think about my loan would one day fall on your shoulders one day.”

 “Why not, Grandpa?”